Talking With Your Partner About Condoms

 In some cultures, there are more difficulties in negotiating condom use.
 In some societies, "good" women are those who do not talk about sex, who are passive during sex, and who do not question the faithfulness of their partners.
 It can also be difficult to discuss barrier methods for safer sex when a woman is expected to bear children or her value in the community is based on her ability to become pregnant.

 It may be equally difficult for a woman living with HIV to talk about safer sex if she wants to have children herself.
-For more information on living with HIV and having children, see The Well Project's Getting Pregnant and HIV.
+For more information on living with HIV and having children, see our fact sheet on Getting Pregnant and HIV.

 Regardless of what country or culture you live in, it is important to remember that you and your health deserve to be respected and protected.
 Whether you think of yourself as a wife, businesswoman, mother, provider, or friend, your health is a valuable asset -- to you, your family, and your community.